-One of the coolest features of the Apple product circle is the connections.
-You can start an email on your iPhone and finish it on your iPad or send a text message from your Mac and reply to the response on your iPhone.
-All of this co-mingling of apps on our devices makes life that much easier. iCloud Tabs for Safari lets you visit a website on your Mac then easily jump to it on your iPhone.
-How does this work exactly?
-That’s what we’re here to show you new iPhone users!
+One of the coolest features of the Apple ecosystem is the connections between devices.
+You can start an email on your iPhone and finish it on your iPad, or send a text message from your Mac and reply to it on your iPhone.
+All of this co-mingling of apps on our devices makes life that much easier.

 Set up iCloud Tabs for Safari